15 Tips to Stay Organized This Summer

 Shower power: Cheapie plastic shower caddies from the Dollar Store are ideal for road trip meals.
 Seriously, this is genius.

 H2 Oh!: Use a tall hamper (the kind with holes up the sides) to store large pool toys such as noodles, floats and inflatable rings.
 This keeps them neatly corralled and allows them to dry between uses.

 Hang time: To make an outdoor, electricity-free drying station, simply mount a large coat rack with pegs in the garage to hang damp towels and bags.

 Pooled resources: If you’re beach-bound with little kids, bring a small blow-up pool.
 It can act as a play yard to keep toddlers in the one spot.

 Cool idea: For a fun twist on freezing water bottles to pack around food in the cooler to keep it chilled, freeze water balloons instead.
 When they thaw: water balloon fight!

-Want more FREE printable checklists like these?
-Sign up for our popular monthly newsletter and have our latest articles and delivered directly to your inbox.
+Sign up for our popular monthly newsletter and have our latest articles, resources and events delivered directly to your inbox.
 Trust us.
 You will LOVE it!
-SIGN ME UP NOW!

 We have some of our favorite products to make travel organized and simplified!